-HMRC have announced that from mid-July they will start sending out PAYE tax calculations for the 2010/11 tax year, starting with repayments where HMRC think too much t
+HMRC have announced that from mid-July they will start sending out PAYE tax calculations for the 2010/11 tax year, starting with repayments where HMRC think too much tax has been paid.

 LITRG reported earlier this year on a special tax deal for plumbers and members of associated trades to ‘own up’ to under-declared tax liabilities.